stinkyBootsLLC/PythonProjects/xml_to_CSV/readme.md

 ## How it works
 Run the .py file from local directory and follow instructions on the console.
 Thats it!
+**Note:**".ckl" must follow the same tree structure as "example.ckl" in this repository

 ## License
 MIT